sriharshaguthikonda/Plab-2-timer-H/README.md

 - Interface now avoids overlapping device cutouts such as punch-hole cameras
 - Adjustable text-to-speech volume slider up to 200% with a safety warning and boosted output using Android's `LoudnessEnhancer`
+- App requests the `MODIFY_AUDIO_SETTINGS` permission so the booster can operate correctly

 ## Building